hackartists/algospot/README.md

 # algospot
-For solving a problem, make a directory with postfix, '.alg'.
-Henceforth, create main.c file and test.txt for testcases.
+For solving a problem, make a directory with postfix, `.alg`.
+Henceforth, create `main.c` file and `test.txt` for testcases.

 ```
 mkdir s1.alg